Post

 The Deploy Script

-Each branch has a .deploy.sh script that:
+Each branch contains a .deploy.sh script that:

 • Excludes .git/ and the worktree directory itself